BoboDiallo224/UserStoryChallenge/README.md

 ## Development server

+##### Installed Dependencies

+After downloading run `npm install`

+After running the `npm install` and you noticed that there are missing dependencies please install them by following those instructions.

+`json-server` is used for storing data in JsonFormat in a local file named db.json `npm install --save json-server`

+`Concurrently` is installed for being able to start the json-server and the angular dev server in one command `npm start`

+`npm install --save concurrently`

+`JQUERY npm install --save jquery`

+`Bootstrap npm install --save bootstrap`

+`Font-awesome` for icons
+`npm install --save font-awesome`

-Run `npm start` for a dev server.
+To Start the project Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding